cevans42ca/learn-unix-scripts/README.md

 If you want to run the scripts directly on your own host, clone this repo and run the ./configure script, which will ask you if you want to use Docker.
 Follow the prompts from there to set up the scripts to run directly in your environment or create your own site-specific Docker image.

 # Try the Scripts out with a Rootless Docker Setup or Podman

+The following commands are for a rootless Docker installation or Podman.
+If you have a standard Docker installation, [Click here](#Try-them-Out-in-Docker).

 ### Setup Commands:  Run them Once
 	docker volume create lus